digital-land/specification/content/dataset/battlefield.md

 ---
 Locations of the most important historic military battles on English soil.
 There are 47 on the Register of Historic Battlefields list.

+### Why are they important for planning?

-UK planning rules do not prevent development on battlefield sites but developers need to provide a statement so that the planning authority can make a judgement about whether any development may harm the heritage of the site.
+Planning rules do not prevent development on battlefield sites but developers need to provide a statement so that the planning authority can make a judgement about whether any development may harm the heritage of the site.

+### Responsible organisations and guidance

 [Historic England](https://historicengland.org.uk) manage the Register of Historic Battlefields list with assistance from the [Battlefields Trust](https://www.battlefieldstrust.com/).